Home

 Fencing for wheelchair users is an official sport in the Paralympic Games.
 All interested, physically challenged athletes are eligible to participate in wheelchair fencing competitions.

-Wheelchair fencing events include Foil, Epee, and Sabre.
+Fencing events include Foil, Epee, and Sabre.
 Both men and women are eligible to compete in Foil and Epee, while only men are eligible to compete in the Sabre.

 The object of the game is to score 15 points against your opponent through direct elimination.
 Athletes get a point each time they strike their opponents in the target area.
 In Foil and Sabre competitions, the targets are the same as in able-bodied fencing.